TrevorRawlings/LED_timer/readme.md

 <img src="mechanical.png">

-The case has been designed using [freeCad](https://www.freecadweb.org/) see the [Configuring FreeCad](#configuring-freecad) section below for help setting it up.
+The case has been designed using [freeCad](https://www.freecadweb.org/).
+See the [Configuring FreeCad](#configuring-freecad) section below for help setting it up.

-The design files are in the `freeCad` subdirectory and the finished designs have been uploaded to sculpteo ([sculpteo/case2-66](https://www.sculpteo.com/en/print/case2-66/AvhQv5jK) and [sculpteo/bottom-1007](https://www.sculpteo.com/en/print/bottom-1007/qzUkbDYg)).
+The design files are in the `./freeCad` subdirectory and the finished designs have been uploaded to sculpteo ([sculpteo/case2-66](https://www.sculpteo.com/en/print/case2-66/AvhQv5jK) and [sculpteo/bottom-1007](https://www.sculpteo.com/en/print/bottom-1007/qzUkbDYg)).

 ## Electrical